PolyannaG/Pattern_Recognition_NTUA/README.md

-# Artificial_Intelligence_Ntua
+# Pattern Recognition NTUA

-This reposirory contains the projects carried out as part of the course of Pattern Recognition in the National Technical University of Athens in 2021-2022.
+This reposirory contains the projects carried out as part of the course of Pattern Recognition in the Department of Electrical and Computer Engineering of the National Technical University of Athens (NTUA) in 2021-2022.

 The subject of the included projects is:
 * Digit recognition from images